chenglou/node-huxley/README.md

 Each task is an object. `name` and `url` are mandatory, `sleepFactor` (see below; it accelerates the replay) and `screenSize`.
 There are no other options =).

-Start Selenium (see "Installation" above), doesn't matter where. `cd` to `examples/` then run `hux -r`.
+Start Selenium (see "Installation" above), it doesn't matter where. `cd` to `examples/` then run `hux -r`.
 Assuming Selenium started correctly, you should now see a Firefox (the default) window.
 Note that you need Firefox in your environment path.
 Then, do the following:

 - Go back to the terminal, press `enter` to record the initial state of the browser screen.
 - Go to browser, click on the button once.